The Globex1 LS JK That’s Anything but Cookie Cutter

 As many enthusiasts Jeep builds often do, his personal 2012 Jeep Wrangler Unlimited has gone through a few phases.
 In fact, this JK has already spanned the spectrum from basic bolt-on to full-buggy build.
 While it’s rare for any build to revert back to a tamer machine once it hits buggy status, Nadel missed the thing that made the JK Unlimited platform so desirable in the first place—its on- and off-road versatility.
 So, he decided to double back and tore the Jeep apart for a three-month do-over.

 Finally happy with the new more-street-friendly setup, Nadel took to Moab to shakedown the JK.
 We were lucky enough to catch up with him on the trail, and see the fresh LS-swapped build in action.
-While you can see it going to work in the video above, we’re breaking into the hard bits in the feature below.

 When you hear crate engine and JK, a Hemi is usually the first thing to come to mind.
 While LS swaps are not uncommon in the off-road world, they are still pretty unique in the JK platform.
 This LS3 is pumping out 495hp and 473 lb-ft of torque.
 Helping to achieve those power levels are headers and a camshaft from GM, which work with a harness and ECU from Speartech.
 To keep the fuel-injected V8 running cool, a Griffin aluminum radiator was added in the mix.